chrivand/talos_blog_to_casebook/README.md

 ## Overview
 1. The script leverages the Talos Blog RSS feed to retrieve all the current blogs.
-2. It will then check if this is the first time the script runs.
+2. It will then check if this is the first time the script runs:
    * If the script runs for the first time, it will parse through all blogs.
    * If the script has run before, it will check if there was an update to the blog (using the “last_modified” element from RSS).
      * If the was an update -> parse all the new blogs.
      * If there was no update -> do nothing.
 3. During the parsing of the blog, noise is removed like hyperlinks to other webpages (e.g. Snort.org).
+This greatly decreases false positives in the casebooks.
 4. After this the CTR API is used to retrieve all the observables from the cleaned blog.
 5. The last step is to create a CTR Casebook with the retrieved observables.